-Migraine Program at Center for Brain
+Migraine Program at the Center for Brain Training

 If medical intervention hasn’t helped your migraine headaches or you’d like to discontinue or avoid using medication, neurofeedback could be your answer.
 Neurofeedback training is very helpful for reducing both the frequency and the intensity of migraines.
 By balancing the brain so it operates better, headaches go away, occur less frequently or are less intense.